KGConf/open-kg-curriculum/curriculum/modules/What_is_Metadata/What_is_Metadata.md

 ---

-_This diagram shows a portion of "The Enslaved Ontology", the ontology for the knowledge graph hosted at enslaved.org.
-[Describe what this particular module is stating]._   [7]
+_This diagram shows a portion of "The Enslaved Ontology", the ontology for the knowledge graph hosted at enslaved.org [7].
+We can see here that a "ParticipantRoleRecord" is the class of all records of agents (such as people) participating or otherwise being part of a particular event.
+Their participation in that event can be one of several types, and records of participation in events are one of several kinds of "AgentRecords"--all the possible kinds of historical records of an agent.
+It may look pedantic, but this machine-readable, unambiguous taxonomization of historical records enables powerful semantic search queries (such as "What are all the events where Frederick Douglass participated as a speaker?") to be answered precisely, including many that may not have been forseen when the database was assembled._

 ---